 Bike Route Info:

-The scenic 15-mile bike route will travel west from Waterfront Park, to Iroquois Park and back to the Great Lawn.
+The scenic 15-mile bike route will travel south from Waterfront Park, to Iroquois Park and back to the Great Lawn.
 Turnoffs will provide options for cycling routes as short as two miles.

 Both the cycling and walking routes will be marked with signage and will have water stops at the halfway points to refill water bottles.
 The Louisville Bicycle Club and Scheller’s Fitness and Cycle are providing “bike captains” to help cyclists obey the rules of the road.

 “Bike doctors” will be in Waterfront Park before the ride and along the route to assist cyclists with any equipment problems.
 Louisville Metro Police will provide traffic assistance at key intersections, and the Louisville Metro EMS bicycle team will patrol the route.
 All cyclists are asked to remain behind the lead Police vehicles.

 The Brain Injury Association will be on hand to distribute 500 free helmets to riders.
 View safety instructions here.